 The New Testament of the Bible is the second major section and contains 27 books.
 It covers a period of time after the Old Testament, and is believed to be written around 50-100 AD.
-The New Testament is not included as part of the Hebrew Bible, it is in this sectionthat Jesus arrives.
+The New Testament is not included as part of the Hebrew Bible; it is in this section that Jesus arrives.
 Like the Old Testament, the New Testament is also broken down into sections: The Gospels and the Epistles.

-The Gospels, which is the first section of the New Testament, tell the story of Jesus in the books of Matthew, Mark, Luke, and John.
+The Gospels, which make up the first section of the New Testament, tell the story of Jesus in the books of Matthew, Mark, Luke, and John.
 This section of the Bible relays Jesus’ birth, ministry, death, and resurrection as well as his teachings that are central to the Christian faith.
-These four accounts each emphasize or highlight different parts of Jesus’ life and mission to better help people to understand.
+These four accounts each emphasize or highlight different parts of Jesus' life and mission to better help people to understand.

-The book of Matthew displays Jesus’ conception as a miracle and gives us an account of Jesus’s life and purpose.
+The Book of Matthew displays Jesus’ conception as a miracle and gives us an account of Jesus’s life and purpose.
 In this book, Matthew references the Old Testament as a way of showing that Jesus’s teachings are a part of God’s law and a fulfillment of the words of the prophets.
-The book of Mark is structured like a passion narrative and shows Jesus’ importance and power, offering testimony of Jesus’ miracles and works.
-The book of Luke shows us how through Jesus, we are able to unite.
-The book of John emphasizes that Jesus is the Son of God, and those who believe in him are meant to have eternal life.
+The Book of Mark is structured like a passion narrative and shows Jesus’ importance and power, offering testimony of Jesus’ miracles and works.
+The Book of Luke shows us how through Jesus, we are able to unite.
+The Book of John emphasizes that Jesus is the Son of God, and those who believe in him are meant to have eternal life.

 The second section of the New Testament is the made up of the Epistles, or letters.
-These letters, written by the Apostles to various early Christian communities, were meant to provide advice for church leaders on how to best commit to Jesus’ teachings.
+These letters, written by the apostles to various early Christian communities, were meant to provide advice for the church leaders on how to best commit to Jesus’ teachings.
 The Epistles can be further subcategorized into the Pauline Epistles and the Catholic Epistles.
 The Pauline Epistles are the letters traditionally attributed to the apostle Paul, such as the book of Romans.
 The Catholic Epistles are so called for the prominence they have historically held within the Catholic church, though they are read and recognized by all within the Christian faith.
 The Catholic Epistles include the books of James, and 1 and 2 Peter, among others.

 Finally, the New Testament ends with the book of Revelation which contains different letters to the churches and also interprets the meaning of life from the beginning to the end of the world.